pojntfx/chatscape/docs/DEMO.md

 # export TF_VAR_spa_url="http://localhost:3000" # Uncomment if you want to develop the frontend locally; then `cd fronted && npm run dev` to start it
 make -j$(nproc) run

+# Note that if you make changes to the API gateway, you'll need to manually redeploy the API gateway from the AWS console or delete & recreate it, as Terraform does not apply the changes otherwise.
 ```

 Now go to [authentication](./AUTHENTICATION.md) and use the outputs from `make run`.